burkebrunson/personal-website/content/post/entry00002/index.md

 ---
-title: "Blog #2 | A non-technical guide on making a clean personal website for professionals (WIP)"
+title: "Blog #2 | A non-technical guide on making a clean personal website for professionals"
 subtitle: A step-by-step guide to set up a professional website and/or blog using Academic theme startkit for Wowchemy, a website builder for the static site generator (SSG) Hugo.

 # Summary for listings and search engines